serre-lab/color_hmax/README.md

 SODescriptor/DODescriptor: to compute SO/DO descriptors

 energyRes: to compute energy response inspired from :
-Edward H. Adelson and James R. Bergen, "Spatiotemporal energy models for the perception of motion," J. Opt.
-Soc.
-Am.
-A 2, 284-299 (1985)
+Edward H. Adelson and James R. Bergen.
+Spatiotemporal energy models for the perception of motion.
+JOSA, 1985